1. The Laying of Plans, Calculations, and Estimations

 “If you know neither the enemy nor yourself, you will succumb in every battle”

 # 4. Tactical Dispositions or Positioning

-This phase of his treatise emphasises Defensive behaviour; securing and consolidating the resources you have and using them effectively as a solid base for exploiting new opportunities when they occur.
-I see this as a reminder to business to get yourr housekeeping in order, be efficient and lean cost-wise.
+This phase of his treatise emphasizes defensive behavior; securing and consolidating the resources you have and using them effectively as a solid base for exploiting new opportunities when they occur.
+I see this as a reminder to business to get your housekeeping in order, be efficient and lean cost-wise.
 Have insurance or fail-safes before embarking on anything new or risky.